highcharts/github.highcharts.com/README.md

 Before deploying a new application, please ensure the following requirements are met.
 ### Requirements
 1. Any updates must be committed to ensure the running application is tracked.
+2. Create folder tmp if not exist, mkdir tmp
-2. `config.json` is configured according to guide.
+3. `config.json` is configured according to guide.
+(Contents of config.json stored in 1password)

 ### Packaging
 Open a CLI and run the following command: